SanaTameem/hellorails/README.md

 * Deployment instructions

-I have done thid exercise following these steps :
+I have done this exercise following these steps :
 - Install rails :
 ```
 gem install rails